sapphireUI/SapphireUI/docs/getting_started/theming.md

 # Introduction

-Buridan UI includes built-in support for **chart theming** using CSS variables and the `oklch()` color format — giving you full control over chart palettes in both light and dark modes.
+Sapphire UI includes built-in support for **chart theming** using CSS variables and the `oklch()` color format — giving you full control over chart palettes in both light and dark modes.
 Themes are defined at the CSS level and can be easily extended or customized.

 This guide explains how to: